Datavault-UK/automate-dv-docs/docs/macros.md

 An As of Date table contains a single column of dates used to construct the history in the PIT.
 A Typical structure will be a  date range where the date interval will be short such as every day or even every hour, followed by a period of time after where the date intervals are slightly larger.
+An example history could be end of day values for 3 months followed by another
+3 months of end of week values.
+So the as of dates table would contain a datetime for each entry to mach this.
+As the days past however the as of dates table should change to reflect this with dates falling of the end of the table to keep the original parameters set.
+Using the exmaple history before if a week had passed since when we had created the as of dates table it would still contain 3 months worth of end of day values followed by 3 months of end of week values  just shifted a week forward to reflect the current date.

+!!! warning
     At the current release of dbtvault there is no functionality that auto generates this table for you, so you will have to supply this your self.
-Another caveat is even though the As of Date table can take any name, as long as it is called correctly in the .yml, the column name must be called AS_OF_DATES.
+Another caveat is even though the As of Date table can take any name, as long as it is called correctly in the .yml, the column name must be called AS_OF_DATE.

 ___